 The spookiest night of the year is almost here.
 But as we all know by now, Halloween is going to be different this time around.
 While that’s not ideal for all you party goblins out there, we think there’s something to be said for “spending a quiet evening at home” (Who gets this Hocus Pocus reference?).
-Truthfully, hanging out at your apartment can be a fun way to spend the holiday.
-But for us apartment dwellers, we typically don’t get to hand out Halloween candy to trick-or-treaters.
-If you need some help figuring out how to make the most of your night in your apartment, we’re here for you: here’s our best advice on how to spend Halloween at home.
+Truthfully, hanging out at your apartment can be a super fun way to spend the holiday.
+If you need some help figuring out how to make the most of your night in your apartment, we can help: Here’s our best advice on how to spend Halloween at home.
 If you want to make it a real night to remember, try to fit in as many of these activities as you can.
 We dare you.

-Halloween night is a perfect time to curl up with a good book.
-If you ask us, this is the time to dig into something scary.
-Edgar Allen Poe is a great author to revist for when you’re in the mood for a scary story.
-H.P.
-Lovecraft is another horror master.
-And, of course, there’s always Stephen King.
-If you remember those “Scary Stories To Tell in the Dark” books as a kid, now is a good time to revisit them for nostalgia’s sake.
+What better time to curl up with a creepy book than on Halloween night?
+This is the time to dig into something scary.
+Edgar Allen Poe stories are fun to revisit when you’re in the mood for something spooky.
+And, of course, there’s always Stephen King’s terrifying novels.
+If you remember those “Scary Stories To Tell in the Dark” books as a kid, now is a great time to revisit them for nostalgia’s sake.
 You can check out the movie while you’re at it, too, which brings us to our next suggestion…

 Watch Horror Movies